NetFabric/NetFabric.Assertive/README.md

 ### Custom enumerable interfaces

-Custom enumerable interfaces can add even more possible enumerations.
+Custom enumerable interfaces can add even more possible enumerations, that would increase the number of tests required.

 Here's an interface that restricts the enumerator to a value type and adds a `GetEnumerator()` that explicitly returns the enumerator type.
 This allows the use of an enumerable interface without boxing the enumerator:

 ```csharp
 public interface IValueEnumerable<T, TEnumerator>